Nima-Naderi/AlgoNima/README.md

 ## 🙏 Acknowledgments

 - Thanks to the competitive programming community for inspiration
-- Special thanks to all contributors who help make this project better
 - Built with ❤️ for the open source community
+- I want to thank me for believing in me, I wanna thank me for being me at all times, Nima you a bad mf.

 ---